Cost of LivingUpdated May 2026

 What's the most common mistake people make with cost of living in Spokane?

 Comparing salaries without adjusting for local costs.
 A $90,000 salary in Dallas has more purchasing power than $120,000 in San Francisco.
-This applies in any market, but it's especially costly in Spokane where prices are already elevated.
+This applies in any market, but it's especially costly in Spokane where even small mistakes can erode the savings you'd otherwise enjoy.

 How does Spokane compare to other west cities?

-Among western cities in our database, Spokane ranks on the higher end for cost of living.
+Among western cities in our database, Spokane ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Coeur d'Alene and Kennewick.
 Use our comparison tool to see exact category-by-category differences.

 ← All costs in SpokaneCost of Living in all cities →All Cost of LivingWashington overviewCan I afford Spokane?Living alone in SpokaneSalary needed in Spokane